cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 **Exchange: an appointment with yourself (5 minutes)**

 - [ ] Have you all made an appointment with yourself in the calendar?
-What helped you?
+What did help you to complete this?

 - [ ] Check-Out (1 minute per member)

 ## Week 2: Font & Readability

-Week 2 is about the written word: How does it best support the message of your sketch mark and how do you get there?
+Week 2 is about written text: How does it best support the message of your sketchnote?
+How to create text that's legible and carries meaning?

 **As preparation**

-- [ ] Kata 6: Letter your favorite saying
+- [ ] Kata 6: Letter your favorite proverb

-- [ ] Kata 7: Take your time writing
+- [ ] Kata 7: Take your time while writing text

 **In the weekly**